• Skip to primary navigation

 • How to Use Condensed Chicken Soup

-• Condensed Cream of Chicken Soup Ingredients
+• How to Store Condensed Cream of Chicken Soup Recipe

-• Homemade Cream of Chicken Soup Substitute
+• Homemade Cream of Chicken Soup Recipe

 Quick to make.
 You can replace that can of soup with a much better tasting version in less than 10-minutes!
 That’s a big win in my book.